bertrandchauveau/DICOMtoSVS/README.md

 - decompress the file in your local disk, ending up with a DICOMtoSVS folder containing a "DICOMtoSVS.exe" file and a "_internal" folder, containing required files to run the executable.
 Do not separate the "_internal" folder from the exe file.
 - optional: create a desktop shortcut of the .exe file (right-clik, create shortcut)
 - when running the .exe file for the first time, Windows will display a warning message "unknown publisher".
 This is an expected behavior from Windows.
 - running the .exe file will launch a command prompt and, a few seconds later, another window to select the arguments for the WSI conversion.
 You should point out the folder where the native DICOM files are (.../native_folder).
-It is not expected that the selected folder contains other file or folder types.
+It is not expected that the selected folder contains other files or folder types.
 - The command prompt is automatically closed at the end of the script.
 Converted files are stored at .../native_folder_ouput